apache/opendal/bindings/cpp/CONTRIBUTING.md

 - **GTest(Google Test)**.
 It is used to run the tests.
 To see how to build, check [here](https://github.com/google/googletest).

+- **Doxygen**.
+It is used to generate the documentation.
+To see how to build, check [here](https://www.doxygen.nl/manual/install.html).

+- **Graphviz**.
+It is used to generate the documentation with graphs.
+To see how to build, check [here](https://graphviz.org/download/).

 For Ubuntu and Debian:

 ```shell